Graylog2/documentation/pages/getting_started/collect.rst

 for a data source.
 Some content packs are shipped with Graylog by default and some are available from the website.
 Content packs that were downloaded from `the Graylog Marketplace <http://marketplace.graylog.org>`__ can be imported using the Graylog web interface.

-You can load and even create your own content packs from the ``System -> Content Packs`` section of your Graylog web interface.
+You can load and even create your own content packs from the ``System / Content Packs`` page of the Graylog web interface.

 Create an Input
 ===============